yourenoticed/control_work/README.md

 This is what I'm basically doing now and you see it all.
 I don't see a point to explain what's happening here.

 ### Writing a program

+Since I already have a block-scheme it will be really easy to write it.
+All you need to do is simply implement block-scheme into the language you use.